TS-Gemini1/Mosquito_AI_yolov8n/README.md

 This Repository is a dynamic Appendix for Theo Syriopoulos' Bachelor Thesis report on "AI Detection & Counting of Mosquito Eggs" for his bachelors in Creative Technology at the University of Twente.
-The full report will availble here (xxx) once officially releasesd on the university's platform. <br />
+The completed Thesis report is availble in the dropbox, here ([Thesis Report](https://www.dropbox.com/scl/fi/33v1njct3nmnu7cwpmwjd/Thesis_Syriopoulos_BA_EEMCS.pdf?rlkey=jte9vsdclwbqkiejgvsx3iugg&st=r694tddd&dl=0)), soon also availble on the university's official library. <br />

 In this Appendix you can find the following material;